cloudogu/gitops-playground/README.md

 The GitOps Playground provides a reproducible environment for setting up a GitOps-Stack.
-It provides an image for automatically setting up a Kubernetes Cluster including CI-server (Jenkins), source code management (SCM-Manager), Monitoring and Alerting (Prometheus, Grafana, Mailhog), Secrets Management (Hashicorop Vault and External Secrets Operator) and of course Argo CD as GitOps operator.
+It provides an image for automatically setting up a Kubernetes Cluster including CI-server (Jenkins), source code management (SCM-Manager), Monitoring and Alerting (Prometheus, Grafana, Mailhog), Secrets Management (Hashicorp Vault and External Secrets Operator) and of course Argo CD as GitOps operator.

 The playground also deploys a number of [example applications](#example-applications).

-The GitOps Playground lowers the barriers for getting your hands on GitOps.
+The GitOps Playground lowers the barriers for operating your application on Kubernetes using GitOps.
+It creates a complete GitOps-based operational stack on your Kubernetes clusters.
 No need to read lots of books and operator docs, getting familiar with CLIs, ponder about GitOps Repository folder structures and promotion to different environments, etc.
-The GitOps Playground is a pre-configured environment to see GitOps in motion, including more advanced use cases like notifications, monitoring and secrets management.
+The GitOps Playground is a pre-configured environment to see GitOps in motion, including more advanced use cases like notifications, monitoring and secret management.

+In addition to creating an operational stack in production, you can run the playground locally, for learning and developing new features.

 We aim to be compatible with various environments, e.g. OpenShift and in an air-gapped network.
 The support for these is *work in progress*.